curdwithraisins/pg-real/README.md

-# Postgres-REAL
+# pg-real
-A simple package to notify clients about Postgres updates in real-time through SSE connection.
+A simple package to notify clients about Postgres updates in real-time through HTTP/SSE/WebSockets connection.